simoninireland/epydemic/doc/glossary.rst

-      In :term:`percolation` (and other) processes, the giant connected component (sometimes called the GCC, or simply "the giant component") is a connected component that occupies a substantial fraction of the network.
-The formal definition of the GCC is quite complicated; the common working definition is that a component is "giant" when it includes more that a hundredth of the network's nodes :cite:`PercolationSmearedPhaseTransition`.
+      In :term:`percolation` (and other) processes, the giant connected component (sometimes called the GCC, or simply "the giant component") is a connected component that occupies a substantial fraction of the network: basically the GCC forms when the size of the :term:`largest connected component` is "very large".
+The formal definition of when a component becomes giant is quite complicated; the common working definition is that the LCC is "giant" when it includes more that a hundredth of the network's nodes
+      :cite:`PercolationSmearedPhaseTransition`.

    Gillespie simulation
       A simulation technique developed initially for *ab initio* chemistry simulations :cite:`Gillespie76,Gillespie77`.

+   largest connected component
+      The largest collection of nodes in the network linked by edges.
+Often called the LCC.
+In some cases we may also be interested in the sizes of other components: for example the second-largest connected component (SLCC) can give useful information.

    locus
       A "place" at which dynamics can occur, that is to say, where